utmapp/UTM/README.md

 * Frontend designed from scratch for macOS 11 and iOS 11+ using the latest and greatest APIs
 * Create, manage, run VMs directly from your device

+## Additional macOS Features

+* Hardware accelerated virtualization using Hypervisor.framework and QEMU
+* Boot macOS guests with Virtualization.framework on macOS 12+

 ## UTM SE

 UTM/QEMU requires dynamic code generation (JIT) for maximum performance.
 JIT on iOS devices require either a jailbroken device, or one of the various workarounds found for specific versions of iOS (see "Install" for more details).